Carmarthen West and South Pembrokeshire (Senedd constituency): Since 2007

 Boundaries changed for the 2007 Assembly election.
 Carmarthen West and South Pembrokeshire remained one of five Dyfed constituencies and one of eight constituencies in the Mid and West Wales region.

 However, boundaries within Dyfed changed, to realign them with local government ward boundaries and to reduce disparities in the sizes of constituency electorates, and the boundaries of the region changed, to align them with the boundaries of preserved counties.

-The other four Dyfed constituencies are, again, Carmarthen East and Dinefwr, Ceredigion, Llanelli and Preseli Pembrokeshire, all within the Mid and West Wales electoral region.
+The other four Dyfed constituencies were, again, Carmarthen East and Dinefwr, Ceredigion, Llanelli and Preseli Pembrokeshire, all within the Mid and West Wales electoral region.

-The region consists of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.
+The region consisted of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.

 For Westminster purposes, the same new constituency boundaries became effective for the 2010 United Kingdom general election.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.